kubernetes/enhancements/keps/sig-node/5322-dra-driver-permanent-failure/README.md

 should be approved by the remaining approvers and/or the owning SIG (or SIG Architecture for cross-cutting KEPs).
 -->
-# KEP-5322: DRA: Handle permanent driver allocation failures
+# KEP-5322: DRA: Handle permanent driver failures

 <!--
 This is the title of your KEP.
 Keep it short, simple, and descriptive.
 A good